tianshengs/tianshengs.github.io/qgisModel.md

 Then, I modified and updated the [model](model/new_distance_from_point.model3) by doing the following:

-- Add a Help webpage to my model.
+- Added a Help webpage to my model.

   The "Documentation help URL" is especially helpful, which directed the users to my Github page.
 I also added one for my original model.

-- Use Execute SQL to calculate distance.
+- Used Execute SQL to calculate distance.
   ```
   SELECT*, st_distance(centroid(st_transform(geometry, 4326)), (Select st_transform(geometry, 4326) from input1), TRUE) as  DistSQL
   FROM input2
   ```

-- Use `CASE` statement to classify the direction data into N, E, S, W.
+- Used `CASE` statement to classify the direction data into N, E, S, W.
 The `CASE` statement can be helpful to calculate fields based on a set of one or more conditions.
 For my model, I used the `CASE` statement to classify the direction data into N, E, S, W based on the direction of the data:
   ```
   CASE